 Enclosing your fingers in one insulated pocket allows them to radiate heat to each other, keeping you much more comfortable on cold days.
 This might be the best bet for someone who plans to primarily use their mittens lift-skiing at resorts or as emergency backups.
 You might wear gloves while making camp, but switch into warmer mittens for downtime in the cook tent.

-In between, three-finger gloves (or lobster mittens) like the Hestra Gloves Fall Line split the difference.
+In between, three-finger gloves (or lobster mittens) split the difference.
 They set apart your thumb and index finger for dexterity, while keeping your less useful fingers together for warmth.
 Many mittens, like the Black Diamond Mercury, also have glove liners, so your fingers insulate each other inside the mitten, but have a touch of dexterity.
 (Also, you can remove the mitten shell to use your fingers in the liner without totally exposing skin.)

 Dexterity vs. Warmth in Gloves

 Question number two: Do I want usable fingers or warm fingers?
 When you narrow your search for gloves specifically, you still have a few considerations because dexterity and warmth are typically on opposing ends of a spectrum.
 Warmer gloves require more insulation, generally making them bulkier and stiffer.
-That trade-off is fine for most skiers and snowboarders who will use a glove like the Hestra Gloves Heli Insulated or the Burton GORE-TEX 3-in-1; they're ultrawarm and allow just enough finger control to grip a ski pole or lift the restraint bar.
+That trade-off is fine for most skiers and snowboarders who will use a glove like the Hestra Gloves Heli Insulated or The North Face Montana Ski Mittens; they're ultrawarm and allow just enough finger control to grip a ski pole or lift the restraint bar.

 Gloves with less insulation can be made slimmer to conform better to your hand and fingers, which makes it easier to perform delicate tasks like tying knots, thumbing your dog's leash or even, as one tester raved, "picking your nose."
 That makes gloves like the Rab Baltoro nicer for more technical objectives like climbing.